Outdoor Fun in the Smokies

 Challenge yourself with a hike up Mount LeConte.

 From the Alum Cave trailhead, a strenuous 5.5-mile hike with a 2,763-foot climb leads up to awesome views at the top of Mount LeConte.
 It’s not the longest or the steepest hike in the Smokies, but it does offer probably the best variety of things to see.
-The trail is known for Arch Rock, Inspiration Point, beautiful rhododendron, peregrine falcons, historic Alum Cave, Gracie’s Pulpit, and more.
+The trail is known for Arch Rock, beautiful rhododendron, peregrine falcons, historic Alum Cave, Gracie’s Pulpit, and more.

 Hike to a waterfall for awesome views and a refreshing end to a beautiful hike.